MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 > [!NOTE]
 > Setting the [EnhanceSecurityMode](/deployedge/microsoft-edge-policies#enhancesecuritymode) policy to 'StrictMode' or setting the [DefaultJavaScriptJitSetting](/deployedge/microsoft-edge-policies#defaultjavascriptjitsetting) policy to BlockJavaScriptJit will have the same effect as changing the **Enhance your security on the web** setting in *edge://settings/privacy* to 'Strict'.

-## User experience with enhanced security
+## User experience with enhanced security mode

-After a user turns on enhanced security, they'll see a banner with the words "Added security" in their URL navigation bar when Microsoft Edge is applying enhanced security for a particular site.
+After a user turns on enhanced security mode, they'll see a banner with the words "Added security" in their URL navigation bar when Microsoft Edge is applying enhanced security mode for a particular site.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-added-security-banner.png" alt-text="Banner showing that added security is turned on.":::

 When you select the banner, you'll see the next flyout.
 You can select "Enhance security for this site" to redirect you to a second flyout that shows the security settings for the current site and gives the user the option to toggle security on or off.

 > [!NOTE]
-> "Enhance security for this site" only appears when enhanced security is enabled in Microsoft Edge Settings.
+> "Enhance security for this site" only appears when enhanced security mode is enabled in Microsoft Edge Settings.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-for-site-option.png" alt-text="Shows the option to enhance security for current site.":::

-In the flyout shown in the next screenshot, you can manually enable or disable enhanced security for a particular site.
+In the flyout shown in the next screenshot, you can manually enable or disable enhanced security mode for a particular site.
 If you change the "Use enhanced security for this site" toggle, Microsoft Edge will proactively add that site to the exception site list.

 > [!NOTE]
 > You can always remove this site by updating the exception site list in **Settings** > **Privacy, search, and services** > **Enhanced security exceptions**.